-OFFICE OF THE GOVERNOR — News Release — Governor David Ige signs 11 bills into law, including workers’ compensation, equal pay, Title IXPosted on Jul 5, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor David Ige signs 11 bills into law, including workers’ compensation, equal pay, Title IXPosted on Jul 5, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige signed the following bills into law on Thursday, July 5, 2018:

 SB 2790 (Act 105) Rights for Children in Foster Care – Replaces the guiding principles for children in foster care under the Child Protective Act, with the rights of children in foster care, and provides certain additional rights.
 Takes effect upon approval.

 HB 1716 (Act 106) Youth Commission – Establishes a youth commission within the Office of Youth Services to advise the governor and Legislature on the effects of legislative policies, needs, assessments, priorities, programs, and budgets relating to youth.
 Takes effect on July 1, 2018.

 HB 1778 (Act 107) Workers’ Compensation Medical Benefits – Improves firefighters’ and employees’ access to comprehensive medical benefits under the Workers’ Compensation Law when a cancer diagnosis is presumed to have developed during the course of employment.
 Takes effect upon approval.

 SB 2351 (Act 108) Equal Pay – Prohibits prospective employers from requesting or considering a job applicant’s wage or salary history as part of an employment application process or compensation offer.
 Takes effect on Jan.
 1, 2019.